Creating custom renderers

 What is a renderer

-In JBrowse 1, a track type typically would directly call the data parser and do it's own rendering.
-In JBrowse 2, the data parsing and rendering is offloaded to a web-worker or other RPC.
-This allows things to be faster in many cases.
-This is conceptually related to "server side rendering" or SSR in React terms.
+In JBrowse 1, a track type would directly call the data parser and do its own rendering.
+In JBrowse 2, data parsing and rendering is offloaded to a web worker via RPC, which keeps the main thread responsive.

 Conceptual diagram of how a track calls a renderer using the RPC